robbert-vdh/nih-plug/README.md

 - Optional sample accurate automation support for VST3 and CLAP that can be enabled by setting the `Plugin::SAMPLE_ACCURATE_AUTOMATION` constant to `true`.
+- Support for CLAP's polyphonic modulation on a per-parameter basis.
 - Comes with adapters for popular Rust GUI frameworks as well as some basic widgets for them that integrate with NIH-plug's parameter system.
 Currently there's support for [egui](nih_plug_egui), [iced](nih_plug_iced) and